cujarrett/learning-terraform/README.md

   The `terraform validate` command validates the configuration files in a directory.

-  Validate runs checks that verify whether a configuration file is syntactically valid and thus primarily useful for general verification of reusable odules, including the correctness of attribute names and value types.
+  Validate runs checks that verify whether a configuration file is syntactically valid and thus primarily useful for general verification of reusable modules, including the correctness of attribute names and value types.

-  It is safe to run this command and automatically, for example, as a post save check in a text editor or as a step for reusable modules in a CI system.
+  It is safe to run this command automatically, for example, as a post save check in a text editor or as a step for reusable modules in a CI system.
 It can be run before `terraform plan`.

   Vaidation requires an initalized working directory with any referenced plugins and modules installed.

-- ### Terraform Graph
+- ### Terraform graph

   The `terraform graph` command is used to generate a visual representatio of either a configuration or execution plan.